sunhongze/STL-SNN/README.md

 approaches, including synergistic learning between synaptic weights and spike thresholds and two degenerate single-learning versions based on synaptic learning and threshold learning.

-## Prerequisites
+## Requirements
-The Following Setup is tested and it is working:
+The following setup is tested and it is working:

  * numpy>=1.23.1